fenago/kafka-spring-lab/md/Lab_Kafka_Spring.md

 **1. Overview**

-In this tutorial, we'll cover Spring support for Kafka and the level of abstractions it provides over native Kafka Java client APIs.
+In this lab, we'll cover Spring support for Kafka and the level of abstractions it provides over native Kafka Java client APIs.
 We will devleop a Spring Boot app to demonstrate sending and receiving of messages in Kafka using spring-kafka.